 Did any other Cardiff By Bike readers attend this?
 If so what were your impressions?

 West Midlands Police, the pioneering force behind #opclosepass are excelling themselves right now.
 Not only are they making waves across the UK with their close pass initiative, they are also producing some fantastic posts on their blog.
 Their latest one really is a thing of beauty.
-It’ll be uncomfortable reading for any petrolheads among you, but heartwarming for anyone who cycles, walks or just despairs … Continue reading Something to read: Driving…an extinction event –by West Midlands Police
+It’ll be uncomfortable reading for any petrolheads among you, but heartwarming for anyone who cycles, walks or just despairs at the quality of driving you see on today’s roads.
+Yet we have shown as a collective, us drivers and riders of mechanically propelled vehicles, that we are incapable of carrying the burden and shrug … Continue reading Something to read: Driving…an extinction event –by West Midlands Police

 In our previous post we said we’d take a deeper dive into Cardiff’s Cycling Strategy and share findings with you.
 However, there’s a mind-boggling amount to get through here, so we’re going to break things up into a series of posts.
 Also, it is worth remembering that we’ve all been hit with what is essentially two separate exercises on one big lump.
-On the one … Continue reading Cardiff Cycling Strategy 2016-2026 – Deep Dive Part 1…
+On the one side there is the Council’s need to revise its current, ageing cycling strategy, but on the other its obligations to Welsh Government to produce integrated network maps under the Active Travel (Wales) Act 2013.
+The … Continue reading Cardiff Cycling Strategy 2016-2026 – Deep Dive Part 1…

 It’s only the 1st day of December but NICE has already given us a gift.
 They are consulting on their air pollution guidelines until 25th January 2017.
 However, contrary to what you might have gleaned from the headlines, the document is actually very good for us.
-“The NICE guidance sets out a strategic range of evidence based practical measures to encourage low or zero emissions … Continue reading Drive smoothly to reduce harmful effects of air pollution, says NICE
+“The NICE guidance sets out a strategic range of evidence based practical measures to encourage low or zero emissions transport.
+This is very timely given the imperative to meet EU and national air quality standards.”
+The NICE draft guidance recommends local councils place buildings away from busy roads when drafting town or city plans. … Continue reading Drive smoothly to reduce harmful effects of air pollution, says NICE

-When faced with overwhelming evidence in favour of providing good cycle infrastructure; for people ditching the car and taking to two wheels; and for organisations to do all they can to change our travel habits, you have to wonder why we are still going around in circles after decades of campaigning.
-There is the cynical view that there is big money on the table to … Continue reading Wants versus needs
+When faced with overwhelming evidence in favour of providing good cycle infrastructure; for people ditching the car and taking to two wheels; and for organisations to do all they can to change our travel habits, you have to wonder why … Continue reading Wants versus needs